aerospike/aerospike-client-python/doc/aerospike.rst

                 * **crl_check** :class:`bool` Enable CRL checking for the certificate chain leaf certificate.
 An error occurs if a suitable CRL cannot be found.
 By default CRL checking is disabled.
                 * **crl_check_all** :class:`bool` Enable CRL checking for the entire certificate chain.
 An error occurs if a suitable CRL cannot be found.
 By default CRL checking is disabled.
                 * **log_session_info** :class:`bool` Log session information for each connection.
+                * **for_login_only** :class:`bool` Log session information for each connection.
+Use TLS connections only for login authentication.
+All other communication with the server will be done with non-TLS connections.
+Default: ``False`` (Use TLS connections for all communication with server.)
             * **serialization** an optional instance-level :py:func:`tuple` of (serializer, deserializer).
 Takes precedence over a class serializer registered with :func:`~aerospike.set_serializer`.
             * **thread_pool_size** number of threads in the pool that is used in batch/scan/query commands (default: 16)
             * **max_socket_idle** Maximum socket idle time in seconds.
 Connection pools will discard sockets that have